The State Embeds

 Socialism’s programmes brought betterment to generations.
 It raised millions out of the misery and insecurity of the preceding century and established the first universal public services.
 Undreamed of standards of living were being reached, driven by a great post-war technological advance and industrial expansion, which, combined with careful, nurturing government, distributed wealth commonly as never before.
 People could work themselves out of poverty into a much better situation.

 In the blur of all this, the fundamental question of the individual’s freedom and economic rights were lost sight of, as the scale of states and industries and arsenals and strategies and onerous, dizzying responsibilities, grew bigger and bigger.
-And everywhere, to different extents, governments, and people, grew used to the idea that the people needed to be cared for, and this could only be achieved through wise and strong governance for their own good, that society is dependent on their expert leadership and direction, otherwise there’s just a rabble.
+And everywhere, to different extents, governments, and people, grew used to the idea that the people needed to be cared for, and this could only be achieved through wise and strong governance for their own good, that society is dependent on their expert leadership and direction.
+The welfare state developed, in response to the logic of the prevailing economic orthodoxy, which would naturally exclude swathes of society from its bounty.

 But it wasn’t to run schools and hospitals, coal and steel industries, that the state in the West started to change in nature.
 The real driver of the growth of the power of state, and the gradual change in relationship between government and people would be the militarism that, once roused by the World Wars, wouldn’t then be discarded.
 This most terrible genie, that had tasted such awesome power, could not go back in the bottle, and its voracious demands poison the world’s relations.